WaiYu/gnJSON/README.md

 ## gnJSON
-A RESTful API runs on your local machine that access [Gracenote](http://www.gracenote.com/), return rich music metadata in JSON format.
+A RESTful API interface that runs on your local machine to access [Gracenote](http://www.gracenote.com/), return rich music metadata in JSON format.

 ## Summary
 This web application is a RESTful API that wraps around [Gracenote WebAPI](https://developer.gracenote.com/web-api), and retrieve Gracenote music metadata in JSON format.
 The goal of this project is to support all four API's Gracenote WebAPI provides - Album search, Album fingerpring, Album toc and Album fetch.
-Generally, you use the same input parameters as provided by the WebAPI.
+You simply use the same input parameters as you do for the WebAPI.

 Currently, the Album fingerprint part is still under development.